-In maths overall children achieved above national, but there is a gap between PP and all.
+In maths overall children achieved above national, but the gap between PP and all is still a concern.
 This is reflected both nationally and locally.
-Maths attainment: 76% ARE, PP: 46% ARE (National 56%)

 Externally provided programmes

 Please include the names of any non-DfE programmes that you purchased in the previous academic year.
 This will help the Department for Education identify which ones are popular in England